microsoft/Dynamics365-for-Operations-mobile-FleetManagementSamples/README.md

 # Dynamics365-for-Operations-mobile-FleetManagementSamples
-Developer samples for developing mobile experiences
+Here you will find developer samples for developing mobile experiences with Dynamics 365 for Operations

+We're still working on getting things setup :)